-Position a pair of charcoal baskets on opposite sides of the charcoal grate.
+Charcoal baskets can be used to contain the briquettes instead of piling them against the grill walls.
 The benefit of using baskets is that the coals get better airflow and burn hotter.

 Place the drip pan between the two charcoal baskets.
 I use a cookie sheet, but could just as easily use a disposable aluminum pan of some sort.

 Place a single layer of unlit briquettes in the bottom of each basket.
-Put some smoking wood on top if you want a little smoke flavor on your turkey.
-But I've found that by using just one piece about 8"x1"x1" on each side provides plenty of smoke for one turkey breast.
+Put a couple small chunks of smoker wood on top if you want a little smoke flavor to go with your turkey.

 Now that the charcoal in the chimney is ready, fill the two baskets with coals, placing an even amount in each.
 Pour the coals right on top of the smoker wood.